protontypes/open-sustainable-technology/README.md

 - [24/7 CFE](https://github.com/PyPSA/247-cfe) - This project explores the means, costs and impacts of 24/7 Carbon-Free Energy procurement in Europe.
 - [pypsa-usa](https://github.com/PyPSA/pypsa-usa) - An open-source power systems model of the bulk transmission systems in the United States.
 - [Dynaωo](https://github.com/dynawo/dynawo) - Aims at providing power system stakeholders with a transparent, flexible, interoperable and robust suite of simulation tools that could ease collaboration and cooperation in the power system community.
+- [MUSE_OS](https://github.com/EnergySystemsModellingLab/MUSE_OS) - A open source agent-based modelling environment that can be used to simulate change in an energy system over time.

 ### Energy Distribution and Grids
 - [Electricity Maps](https://github.com/tmrowco/electricitymap-contrib) - A real-time visualization of the CO2 emissions from electricity consumption.